 I grew up in Dublin, by the harbour.
 Harbours often have areas painted with stripes to denote zones, specific functions.
 In Northern Ireland, curb stones also get painted red, white, and blue to delineate loyalist areas.
 I’m interested in this kind of shorthand.

-In Border, it looks like blocks have been moved, messing up the pattern.
+In Hazard, it looks like blocks have been moved, messing up the pattern.
 It reminds me of dazzle camouflage.

 I was interested in how the pattern could be disrupted.
 I’ve made work with tangrams in the past.

 The largest work in the show is Cosmos.
 How would you describe it?